ackul/BreaCon/Progress.md

 5. We can test our approach for deadlock and race conditions in popular problems like Dining philosphers.
 6. We need a seeding approach and our seeding should take into account the history of previous interruption decision when arriving at the next on.
 7. Network load and I/O delays lead to different Interleavings
-8. Preservation of the order of shared memory access and synchronization events ( prob solved in the Java lang reference 7).
-This can be the replay algorithm
+8. Preservation of the order of shared memory access and synchronization events.

 Division of Paper Reading